SEFA PARTNERSHIPS BOARD

 Kylie Charlton – Director

-Kylie is the Chief Investment Officer at Australian Impact Investments.
+Kylie is the Chief Investment Officer of Australian Impact Investments.
 She has actively contributed to the emergence of impact investment in Australia and has written widely and spoken publicly on the topic.
+Kylie is a Venture Partner on the Giant Leap Fund, co-founder of Unitus Capital, member of the Investment Committee for the DFAT supported Investing in Women initiative of Patamar Capital, Co-Deputy Chair for RIAA’s Impact Investing Forum and sessional lecturer for impact investment at the University of New South Wales.
+Prior to transitioning her career into impact investment, Kylie spent 11 years in commercial and investment banking.
 Kylie holds a Bachelor of Commerce from the University of Canberra and has an MBA from Saïd Business School at the University of Oxford.
-Kylie co-founded Unitus Capital in 2008 and currently serves on the Investment Committee for the Indigenous Real Estate Investment Trust.
-Kylie also currently lectures on impact investment for the University of New South Wales and the University of Western Australia.

 Heather Watson – Director

 Heather is a former partner, currently a consultant, at McCullough Robertson Lawyers.
 Heather is a specialist charity lawyer with broad experience in the not-for-profit sector, having acted for and been a member of many community and charitable organisations.
 Her expertise is in the areas of aged health and community services, affordable housing, philanthropy and indigenous communities.
 Heather's other directorships include Chair of Uniting in NSW.ACT and board member of Uniting Church's community services governing bodies in Victoria and Tasmania and the Northern Territory; Chair of Community Services Industry Alliance; Chair of Epic Good Foundation; Director of National AFfordable Housing Consortium.